ronf/asyncssh/README.rst

 * Install bcrypt from https://pypi.python.org/pypi/bcrypt
   if you want support for OpenSSH private key encryption.

-* Install libsk-libfido2 from https://github.com/Yubico/libfido2 if
-  you want support for authenticating with U2F or FIDO2 security keys.

 * Install fido2 from https://pypi.org/project/fido2 if you want support
   for key exchange and authentication with U2F/FIDO2 security keys.